 General Electric F110-GE-129 turbofan engine generates a power of 29,500lb

 The F-16V can be armed with a range of air-to-air missiles (AAMs), including AIM-9 Sidewinder, Magic II and ASRAAM short-range AAMs, as well as AIM-7, Sky Flash and AIM-120 medium-range AAMs.
 The high off-bore-sight, infrared AAMs such as AIM-9X, Python IV, AIM-132 ASRAAM and IRIS-T will also be offered.

-Note: See details of F-16 for weapons details: Here
+F-16 for weapons details: Here

 The F-16V jet fighter was unveiled at the Singapore Airshow in February 2012.
 The Viper configuration is available as a new production aircraft, while a components upgrade is also being offered to the existing F-16 versions.